Jaspero/page-builder/README.md

 # create a new project in the current directory
 npm create svelte@latest

-# create a new project in my-app
+# create a new project in my-app.css
-npm create svelte@latest my-app
+npm create svelte@latest my-app.css
 ```

 ## Developing